|About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

-Applicants who have applied for or are getting financial help, Medical Assistance, Food Stamps or social services may request a fair hearing if:
+Applicants who have applied for or are getting financial help, Medical Assistance, Supplemental Nutrition Assistance Program (SNAP) or social services may request a fair hearing if:

 A human services judge, who has not been involved in the decision the applicant is appealing, will look at the facts in the case.
 He or she will look at the evidence and hear arguments by the applicant and the county agency.
 Every effort is made to get all information needed to arrive at a fair decision based on the law.
 The hearing may be conducted by telephone unless the applicant objects.

 Use the Fair Hearings Decision Database to search human services appeals decisions.
 The database contains a comprehensive collection of decisions, with private data and county identifying data removed, dating back to July 2001.
 The archive includes a keyword search function, and is available to members of the public interested in seeing how the appeals function has addressed particular issues.

 The Frequently asked questions about state appeal hearings page has information about how to request a hearing.
 The form "Information About State Appeal Hearings" (DHS-2811) is also available in the DHS eDocs (eForms) library along with the form "Instructions for Requesting an Appeal" (DHS-0033).